SebastianSiuol/SebastianSiuol/README.md

 # Hello, I'm Sebastian Louis M. Torio! 👋

-🎓 I'm currently a student at the Polytechnic University of the Philippines, pursuing a Bachelor of Science in Information Technology.
+🎓 I'm studied at the Polytechnic University of the Philippines, and pursued a Bachelor of Science in Information Technology.

-💻 Currently learning Django and Docker for my On-The-Job training.
+💻 Currently improving my ReactJS foundation.

 🌟 Pronouns: he/his/him